rushimok73/AWS-SAA-C03-Notes/README.md

 Checks occur every 30 seconds by default.
 This can be increased to 10 seconds for additional costs.
 These checks are per health checker.
 Since there are many you will automatically get one every few seconds.
-The 10 second option will complete multiple checks per second.
+The 10 seco  nd option will complete multiple checks per second.

 There could be one of three checks